-The 12 month Teach China Graduate Program will combine your development as a practising teacher with personal skills training, mentoring and access to the Opportunity China ambassador and support network.
-Teaching English in a school in China, you’ll directly impact the lives of your students while honing your presentation and leadership skills.
+The 12 month Teach China Graduate Program combines the development of practical teaching and personal skills, with on-going pastoral support and cultural awareness training.
+Teaching English at a school in China, you’ll directly impact the lives of your students while honing your presentation and leadership skills.

 On completion, you will have gained an exceptional insight into this fascinating country, have enhanced your future employability, and built an excellent foundation on which to hone a rewarding career.